Do you qualify for a home through New Orleans Area Habitat for Humanity?

 Willingness to Participate as a Partner with Habitat

-Once you have been selected to receive a home, you become a “partner family.”
-This partnership is a unique characteristic of our program in that you contribute to your ongoing eligibility through “equity.”
-This means that your family is responsible for completing 350 volunteer hours with New Orleans Area Habitat for Humanity in place of a down payment.
-This sweat equity hour requirement can be completed during site construction on current homes and by attending homeowner classes.
-Sweat Equity is a fun way to stay involved with both the Habitat community and the process of completing your future home.
+Once you have been selected to being the homeownership program, you become a “partner family.”
+This partnership is a unique characteristic of our program where you work volunteer hours known as “sweat equity.”
+This means that you and/or your family is responsible for completing 250 volunteer hours with New Orleans Area Habitat for Humanity in place of a down payment.
+Partner families work sweat equity at our ReStores, working on other Habitat homes, taking homeownership classes, and finally, working on their own home.
+You do not need construction skills–we will teach you as part of the process.

 If you meet our criteria and would like more information:

-- Schedule an intake meeting with one of our Family Services Case Managers by calling the Homeowner Hotline at (504) 861-2077, ext.
-247. If you filled out the form above with your contact information and sent it in, our Family Services representatives will contact you to schedule a meeting.
+Call in to schedule an appointment!
+You can schedule an intake meeting with one of our Homeowner Services Case Managers by calling the Homeowner Hotline at (504) 609-3340.
+If you filled out the form above with your contact information and sent it in, our Homeowner Services representatives will contact you to schedule a meeting.

-- Our Family Selection Committee will review your application and conduct a home visit to determine your approval for the homeownership program.
+- Our Family Selection Committee will review your application and conduct a home visit.
+The committee will approve or disapprove the application or offer recommendations for improving your finances.

 - Once approved, you will be asked to sign a Partnership Agreement.

-- You are then eligible to start earning sweat equity.
+- You then will start working sweat equity hours.

-- Once your family complete 50 sweat equity hours, you will be eligible to see the list of lots available for construction of your home.
+- Once your and/or your family complete 50 sweat equity hours, you will be eligible to see the list of lots available for construction and choose the one where your home will be built.

 We are pledged to the letter and spirit of U.S. policy for the achievement of equal housing opportunity throughout the nation.
 We encourage and support an affirmative advertising and marketing program in which there are no barriers to obtaining housing because of race, color, religion, sex, handicap, familial status, national origin, age, marital status, sexual orientation, or sources of income.